WHAT IS THIS?

 - Any other introducer of a case or matter to us.

-13. We may supplement the personal data collected from you with information from publicly available sources, such as information to validate your identity or address, or to perform a credit or an identity check.
+13. We may supplement the personal data collected from you with information from publicly available sources or credit referencing agencies, such as information to validate your identity or address, or to perform a credit or an identity check.

 Information we automatically collect about you